0xmbe/Shellcode-generator/README.md

 * Return type of function must be manually specified in code.
 * 🔥~~Accepts only 1 input argument.~~
 * All input arguments must be of the same type.
+* Shellcode functions can take from 0 to 3 arguments.
+This limit can easily be higher.
 * Only int returns tested.
 * Unit testing code is in the same file as rest of the code.